Loading...

 Pair with Protein

-Add high-fiber foods like leafy greens, broccoli, or lentils to your meal to help moderate blood sugar levels.
+Include high-fiber foods such as vegetables or whole grains like quinoa in your meal to help moderate blood sugar levels.

 Stay Hydrated